rthai/gif-search-slack/README.md

 # GIF Search

-A single web application that displays trending GIFs on Giphy.
+A single page web application that displays trending GIFs on Giphy.

 Demo